tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 9

-Finally, use the padding() modifier to give the landmark's name and details a littel more space around their outer edges.
+Finally, use the padding() modifier to give the landmark's name and details a little more space around their outer edges.

 ```swift
 struct ContentView: View {